hyperoslo/heroku-billing/README.md

 ## Installation

-This is a Heroku client plugin and as such requires the [Heroku CLI] to be installed.
+This is a Heroku client plugin and requires the [Heroku CLI] to be installed.

+Install `heroku-billing` as a plugin from [npm]:

 ```shell
 heroku plugins:install heroku-billing